Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

 ## Step 1: Docker environment
 Run the code in a docker environment.
+As we will be training in two nodes, each node must have its own container, created under the same arguments.

 ```
 sudo docker run -idt --ipc=host --gpus all --network=host -v /home/nchc/:/workspace/:rw --name my-container huggingface/transformers-pytorch-gpu